JayTongue/Pi-tmaster/README.md

 An open source project to make a food thermometer for barbecue, specifically smoking meat.
 The hardware for this project is all very low-cost and only requires basic skills to assemble.
 It's even possible to do this without soldering by using a breadboard.

+UPDATE: This project has been officially certified as [open source!](https://certification.oshwa.org/us002699.html)

 Video Overview: